juanpc2018/Linux-Audio-Interface/README.md

 if you monitor a constant Sine or Noise for several minuteson Win8.1x64. but if you Record, records ok, very odd USB drivers or older USB Firmware.

-i want RME for Linux but PCIe is risky & more $$$ vs. expanwsion chasis.
+i want RME AIO Pro for Linux but PCIe is risky & 3x more $$$ vs. expanwsion chasis.

 ...chasis will work?
 another Rabbit Hole.
-probably will require FW updates if possible.
+probably will require Ti FW updates if possible.

 im curious to hear the New SteadyClock FS, but too much $$ for No mic-pres. i think im going for the Chasis Rabbit Hole.

+Sadly Avid HDX does Not have Linux Support,
+DSP plugins sound awesome vs. CPU same plugins, same mix, same settings.

+Links:
-Optional RME drivers, different than ALSA for hdsp9632. https://github.com/PhilippeBekaert/snd-hdspe https://github.com/PhilippeBekaert/hdspeconf
+New RME drivers, different than ALSA drvs for hdsp9632.
+"A fork" https://github.com/PhilippeBekaert/snd-hdspe https://github.com/PhilippeBekaert/hdspeconf